-Our school is a place where every person has the right to be themselves, to be included and to learn in a safe and happy environment.
-Everyone at our school is equal and treats each other with respect and kindness
+Our school is a place where every person has the right to be themselves, where inclusion, safety and a true sense of belonging is paramount.
+Everyone at our school is equal and treats each other with respect and kindness.

 Aims and purpose of the policy